 One of the key information sources used during the EIA exercise was the consultative public participation, through administration of standard questionnaires.
-This exercise was carried out on 1^{st} - 4^{th} April 2016 by qualified environmental experts via administration of pre-designed questionnaires and by interviewing neighbours surrounding the proposed project site.
-The positive and negative views regarding the project were sought from the project site neighbours and other stakeholders.
+This exercise was carried out on 24th July 2024 by qualified environmental experts via administration of predesigned questionnaires and by interviewing neighbors surrounding the proposed project site.
+The positive and negative views regarding the project were sought from the project site neighbors and other stakeholders.

-The immediate neighbour is a factory which is under construction and which will be used for the manufacturing of concrete poles.
-There are other residential dwellings within the area and the nearest to the site is more than 650 meters away to the north.
+The immediate neighboring lands are all vacant.
+There are other residential dwellings within the area and the nearest to the site is approximately 500 meters away to the north.